AzuraCast/azuracast.com/src/content/docs/docs/help/optimizing.md

  - Basic Compression/Normalization (Low-Med CPU)
  - No Post-Processing (Least CPU)

+### AutoCue

+AutoCue is a new feature built by the community and offered as part of AzuraCast.
+It analyzes your music and automatically calculates cue points, fade points, and volume levels for a consistent listening experience.

+To compute these values, it has to analyze every track that plays on your station.
+This can take time and extra CPU resources, especially when a station first starts up (because it has to analyze every starting track in every playlist, just in case it might have to transition to that track immediately).

+If you have shorter, simpler tracks or have a few large playlists, this will only result in a slight CPU bump, after which the station will stabilize.
+If you have longer tracks or a large number of individual playlists, the initial CPU load can be so high that it disrupts your station operations entirely.

+If you are in the latter group, it is recommended to either disable AutoCue from the station profile or to precompute the AutoCue values for your files before starting your station.
+See the [AutoCue project documentation](https://github.com/Moonbase59/autocue/) for the current recommendations on how to achieve this.

 ### Disable Unnecessary Mount Points

 If you have configured multiple mount points for your station, consider reducing the total number of mount points to a smaller subset if possible.
 Every mount point that the AutoDJ has to broadcast to uses a small, but steady, amount of CPU at all times.